ismetdagli/HaX-CoNN/README.md

         },
 	...
 ```
 Note: This output represents the numbers we have represented GPU column of Table 2 in our paper.
 The numbers do not match exactly for many reasons.
 First, results in different versions might be inconsistent (check  "Difference among results" subsection below).
 We also did long warmup periods and 1000 iterations to be consistent in our process.
 The pattern among the numbers are very similar to the ones in our paper.
-The output here slightly better since we are fully utilizing the device at the maximum power mode (MAXN) unlike the default power mode.
+The output here better since we are fully utilizing the device at the maximum power mode (MAXN) unlike the default power mode.
 We have observed that this mode provides a better utilization out of the system.
+It is important to note that improvement on layer's profilings are better for each layer groups even though the execution time ratio among layers are similar to each other in this artifact and the actual results in the paper.

 #### Difference among results